Last revised: December 10, 2022

 Amidst a time of planetary change and disruption, we envision a recovery of our deep connection to each other and our world, led by Christian and other spiritual movements that are freeing leaders and communities to overcome dehumanizing systems of oppression and cooperate in the transforming work of Love.

 Rohr likes to say that the most important word in the Center’s title is and.
 Contemplative prayer and acting for justice require one another; there is danger is pursuing one or the other rather than both together.
 Contemplation and Action.
 I highly recommend that readers avail themselves of the CAC’s valuable resources.

 In 2016 I preached the last in a sermon series on Part 3 of Brian McLaren‘s just-published book, The Great Spiritual Migration.
 (Sermon: “The Great Spiritual Migration, Part 3: From ‘Organized Religion’ to Organizing Religion.”)
-The third part of his book — the missional element, “From Organized Religion to Organizing Religion” — emphasizes the merging of spirituality and action, even citing the Rohr riff on his center’s nomenclature:
+The third part of his book — the missional element, “From Organized Religion to Organizing Religion” — emphasizes the merging of spirituality and action — with McLaren himself even citing the Rohr riff on his center’s nomenclature:

 The Spirit of goodness, rightness, beauty, and aliveness, Jesus said, is always moving.
 Like wind, like breath, like water, the Spirit is in motion, inviting us to enter the current and flow.

 The problem is that we often stop moving.
 We resist the flow.
 We get stuck.
 The word institution itself means something that stands rather than moves.
 When our institutions lack movements to propel them forward, the Spirit, I believe, simply moves around them, like a current flowing around a rock in a stream.
 But when the priestly/institutional and prophetic/movement impulses work together, institutions provide stability and continuity and movements provide direction and dynamism.
 Like skeleton and muscles, the two are meant to work together.